 When you gain weight in a short period of time, your skin stretches suddenly and develops stretch marks.
 The same happens when you try to lose weight quickly and go on a diet.
 That’s why it is advisable to lose or gain weight gradually so that it does not strain your skin.

-If you have a family history of stretch marks, you too may develop them.
+If you have a family history of stretch marks, you may be prone to develop them.

 5. Corticosteroids And Medications

 Using corticosteroids for a long time can bring down the level of collagen in your skin.
-This affects your skin’s ability to stretch, and you become prone to developing stretch marks.
+This affects your skin’s ability to stretch, and you are at a high risk of developing stretch marks.

 6. Body Building

 When you are trying to build muscles, the rapid growth of muscle mass can also stretch your skin and create stretch marks.